satfinder/PedalinoLibre/README.md

 ## Options

-PedalinoMini™ has a lot of options well documented in the Options page.
+PedalinoLibre has a lot of options well documented in the Options page.

 ![WEBUI OPTIONS 1](./images/webui-options1.png "Options 1")